 FinanceMap's methodology to measure the engagement process on climate was developed in consultation with several of the world's leading asset managers and uses key aspects of the UK Financial Reporting Council's 2020 Stewardship Code.
 The Stewardship Code was chosen to benchmark engagement quality as it provides an ambitious framework and detailed definitions of what constitutes effective engagement.
 FinanceMap defines the term ‘engagement’ as referring to all investor actions undertaken to influence the management strategy of the companies they own including: private communications with corporate management and appointed advisors; questions at AGMs/other company meetings; comments on the company in the media or public fora; escalation and the shareholder resolution process (filing, voting behaviour).
-FinanceMap’s methodology breaks the engagement process down into a set of sub-activities and looks for evidence associated with these across publicly available data sources (company disclosures, financial filings, CDP and AODP analysis).
+FinanceMap’s methodology breaks the engagement process down into a set of sub-activities and looks for evidence associated with these across publicly available data sources.
 Sub-scores are available for these sub-activities: for example if a user wishes to isolate an asset manager's behavior on shareholder resolutions.

 Climate-relevance categorization of shareholder resolutions is based on the IPCC’s Special Report on 1.5°C and its concluded need for “rapid and far-reaching transitions in land, energy, industry, buildings, transport, and cities.”
 FinanceMap scored voting on any resolution where the intent and likely outcome is consistent with this IPCC stated need.
 For example, a resolution requesting a utility company to increase its renewable energy production would be considered "climate-relevant".
 A resolution where any climate-impact would be indirect or unclear, for example, requesting a company to disclose on ESG, is not classed as "climate-relevant".
-The voting data is drawn from asset managers’ websites and disclosures to the US Security Exchange Commission (SEC), asset manager websites (including third-party websites they link to), directly from the asset managers, and through specialist voting data provider ProxyInsight.
+The voting data is drawn from asset managers' disclosures to the US Security Exchange Commission (SEC), asset manager websites (including third-party websites they link to), directly from the asset managers, and through specialist voting data provider ProxyInsight.
 Resolutions in the following categories were included in the analysis: CO2 Emissions Disclosure; CO2 Emissions Target Setting; Climate Risk/ Scenario Analysis; Renewable and Energy Efficiency; Deforestation; Climate Policy Lobbying; Disclosure of Voting on Climate-related Resolutions; Preliminary Resolutions; Climate Corporate Governance; Active Ownership of Fossil Fuels.
 FinanceMap looked at a population of around 250 ESG and other potential climate-related resolutions filed in 2018 and prioritized 56 of these as deemed climate-relevant as measured against the IPCC benchmark.
 This was repeated over 2019-2020, and InfluenceMap identified 56 resolutions in 2019 and 60 resolutions in 2020.
 The full list of resolutions assessed is available here.